-"DAXEV" HIGH Priest Pluell's face blanched even whiter than before.
-He passed his robes absently.
+"DAGGER?"
+HIGH Priest Pluell's face blanched even whiter than before.
+He patted his robes absently.
 "I seem to have misplaced my dagger.
-I do not have is with me."
+I do not have it with me."

 Nimrood smiled maliciously.
-"I thought you might have forgotten yours conveniently, too, I might add.
+"I thought you might have forgotten yours-conveniently, too, I might add.
 So I brought my own."
-He withdrew a long thin poniard from beneath his robe and, taking the High Priest's hand, placed the knif in is.
+He withdrew a long thin poniard from beneath his robe and, taking the High Priest's hand, placed the knife in it.
 "Now then, High Priest.
 Do your duty!"

-Plueli, eyes glazed and the sweat of fear glistening slick on his brow, turned a stricken countenance upon the Queen, whose face was hidden in her hands, and upon his evil aec6mplice, who smiled thinly and nodded.
-"Do is!"
+Pluell, eyes glazed and the sweat of fear glistening slick on his brow, turned a stricken countenance upon the Queen, whose face was hidden in her hands, and upon his evil accomplice, who smiled thinly and nodded.
+"Do it!"
 Nimrood croaked, his eyes sparkling with glee.

-The dagger shook in she High Priest's hand, bus he turned so where the young Prince lay on the altar and raised his arm above the boy's heart.
-Germ closed his eyes and drew his mouth into a sighs pucker so that he would not cry out.
-The kniI hung in the air, hesitated, and "Stop!
+The dagger shook in the High Priest's hand, but he turned to where the young Prince lay on the altar and raised his arm above the boy's heart.
+Gerin closed his eyes and drew his mouth into a tight pucker so that he would not cry out.

+The knife hung in the air, hesitated, and-

+"Stop!
 The King is here!
 Wait!
 The Dragon King is coming!"